ImDoubD/Spontaneous-Meetup/README.md

 ```
 All the required packages will be installed using this command `npm i`. \
 Always build first using `npm run build` and start the server using `npm start`, whenever changes done in code.\
-Redis instance is deployed.
+Redis instance is deployed. \
 For Kafka, local instance has to be started.
 Install Apache Kafka first.
-Commands are as follows.
+CMD Commands are as follows.
 ```bash
 .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties
 .\bin\windows\kafka-server-start.bat .\config\server.properties